-To apply for the 2018 Summer in France program, complete the online application.
+To apply for the 2024 Summer in France program, complete the online application here.

 The Summer in France program is limited to 25 students.
 Any student in good standing attending an ABA-accredited law school who has completed one year of full- or part-time law study is eligible to enroll.